Skip to main content

 Austin

 Our son Austin is 8 years old.
 He was diagnosed with NF1 aged 3 after we noticed many café-au-lait marks and freckling.
 The journey to diagnosis was a struggle, but was confirmed after genetic testing.
 No-one in the family carries the gene.
 Austin is hypermobile, has speech and language difficulties and some mild learning differences.
 He is currently classed as ‘mild’.
+Austin has a diagnosis of autism and thrives in education.
+He is an elected school ambassador and also a keen member of the chess club.

 Nicole